tylerablake/website/_posts/2018-07-17-setting-up-your-machine.md

 * System Preferences/Trackpad uncheck "Force Click and haptic feedback"

     I'm just not a fan of the Force Click..

+* System Preferences/Accessibility/Zoom check "Use scroll gesture with modifier keys to zoom"

+    I prefer to hold control and swipe to zoom in on the screen

 ## Common Issues and Fixes